McElhaney Hall, Room 112-E

 Beth Mabry’s scholarly work examines issues of stress, coping, and well-being; social roles, identity, and the self; family and intergenerational relationships; the adult life course; and aging and social policy.
 She teaches courses in research methods, sociology of families, interpersonal dynamics

 (sociological social psychology), aging and the life course, principles of sociology, as well as leadership theories and applications.

-Dr. Mabry serves IUP as co-chair of the annual University Student Scholars Forum, is an at-large member of the University Planning Council, is on the McNair Scholars Program Advisory Committee, and is a member of the LGBT&Q Studies Committee.
+Mabry serves IUP as an at-large member of the University Planning Council, is on the McNair Scholars Program Advisory Committee, and is a member of the LGBT&Q Studies Committee.
 She is engaged in a variety of mentoring and service roles in

 the Department of Sociology, as well as in the Administration and Leadership Studies, Nonprofit and Public Sector PhD program at both the Indiana and Harrisburg sites.

-Aging, Applied Theory & Research, Families, Leadership Theories, Research Methods, Sociological Social Psychology
+Aging, Applied Theory and Research, Families, Leadership Theories, Research Methods, Sociological Social Psychology